 Frigate Bay Beach

-Frigate Bay is close to Basseterre and offers a lively strip of beach bars known as “The Strip.”
+Frigate Bay offers a lively strip of beach bars known as “The Strip.”
 It’s great for food, drinks, and a fun beach atmosphere.
-Moreover, it’s close enough to make it easy for a short visit.
+In addition, it’s close enough to make a short visit easy.
 As a result, it works well if you don’t want to travel far.

 Snorkeling: ❌ Not ideal for snorkeling